StevenClontz/clontz.org/_posts/2025-03-06-general-menger-techniques.md

 to answer a question the paper asks, I thought I'd write up how to apply these general techniques for this specific topic.

+This note is much more technical than my typical blog posts.
+In particular,
-The reader is expected to be familiar with the basic theory of [selection games and principles](https://en.wikipedia.org/wiki/Selection_principle).
+the reader is expected to be familiar with the basic theory of [selection games and principles](https://en.wikipedia.org/wiki/Selection_principle).

 First, we recall the following.